 And that means that as a financial coach, you don’t have to be the picture of financial success yourself.
 You just have to be headed that direction!

 If you’re on your own journey toward financial peace and want to help others begin their journey, listen up!
 You don’t have to be out of debt to start helping people now.
-Sign up for a free live webinar on October 10 at 12 p.m.
-CDT to learn how you can become a Ramsey Solutions Master Financial Coach through Financial Coach Master Training.
+Sign up for a free live webinar to learn how Financial Coach Master Training can equip you to become a confident financial coach.
 And don’t worry if you can’t attend the live webinar.
 We’ll email you a recording when it’s over that you can watch when it’s convenient for you.